jcolson/convert-to-quicken-csv/README.md

 "Quicken is unable to update this account because Web Connect support for your financial institution has been either temporarily, or permanently discontinued [CC-885]."
 ```

-## This app
+## Application usage

-This app is primarily used to convert csv files from the Permanent TSB (open24.ie) to the Mint CSV format,
+This app is for converting certain csv formats to something that quicken will 'allow' to import (the Mint CSV format).

-which is importable into Quicken.
+Formats that can be converted
+* Permanent TSB

-It also allows the conversion of Banktivity (Mac financial mgmt application, like Quicken) CSV exports into mint csv format for importing into quicken.
+* Banktivity (Mac financial mgmt application, like Quicken)
+* Revolut exports

 ## how to build:
 ```